 Day 2: Seattle Center

 On day two, walk from downtown through the Belltown neighborhood to the Seattle Center.
 You can also take a bus, but if you walk up Second Avenue, keep your eyes peeled for markers inset in the sidewalk.
-These note historic places along Seattle’s Film Row, where production and distribution studios once had their offices and private screening theaters.You could also walk to the Seattle Center along the waterfront, if you want to enjoy the views of Elliott Bay and pass through the Olympic Sculpture Garden.
+These note historic places along Seattle’s Film Row, where production and distribution studios once had their offices and private screening theaters.You could also walk to the Seattle Center along the waterfront, if you want to enjoy the views of Elliott Bay and pass through the Olympic Sculpture Park.
 Note that you’ll be climbing a pretty steep hill back from the waterfront to the Seattle Center, so you need good fitness and walking shoes for this option!

 At the Seattle Center, get your tickets to the Space Needle right away.
 You may need to wait in line, so it’s best to do this early!
 After you ascend the Space Needle, are thoroughly wow-ed, and come back to earth, grab lunch at the Armory.
 Skillet, with their poutine, ‘ultimate grilled cheese,’ and pork belly & waffle, is my top recommendation and worth the wait.